 We wouldn’t expect a rookie salesperson to go out and smash the company’s sales record, or entrust them with our company’s most important client accounts, without first investing in the training that equips them to succeed.
 We wouldn’t expect a trainee recruiter to suddenly outperform our top billers without a significant investment in their skills and some time to build up their experience.
 Social media is no different.
 Put an admin person, intern or apprentice in charge and you’re doing exactly the same - expecting the results of a top performer to flow from the work of an amateur.
 Sounds ridiculous when you put it like that, doesn’t it?

 It may be that having read this post, you’re deterred from investing in social media.
 If that’s the case, I’ll consider this post a success.
 It’s better that you don’t invest in social media at all, than you embark on it on a sure path to failure.
-If, however, you’re reading this and feel that you pass the three tests I’ve shared above, we’d love to talk to you about helping with your social media (we’re typically 1/3 the cost of employing a Social Media Manager) or invite you onto our briefing about how to hire a Social Media Manager.
+If, however, you’re reading this and feel that you pass the three tests I’ve shared above, we’d love to talk to you about helping with your social media (we’re typically 1/3 the cost of employing a Social Media Manager) or invite you onto our social media training course if you are looking to do this work yourself.